Munro of Milntown: Andrew Munro, V of Milntown

-Castle Chanonry of Ross
+Chanonry Castle

 With the Mackenzies the Munros were often at feud.
-Between 1569 and 1573 Andrew Munro, 5th of Milntown defended and held, for three years, the Castle Chanonry of Ross in the town of Fortrose on the Black Isle, which he had received from the Regent Moray who died in 1569, against the Clan Mackenzie, at the expense of many lives on both sides.
+Between 1569 and 1573 Andrew Munro, 5th of Milntown defended and held, for three years, Chanonry Castle in the town of Fortrose on the Black Isle, which he had received from the Regent Moray who died in 1569, against the Clan Mackenzie, at the expense of many lives on both sides.
 The feud was settled when the castle was handed over to the Mackenzies peacefully under an act of pacification (a treaty of peace to cease hostilities).
 In Alexander Mackenzie's books The History of the Mackenzies published in 1894 and the History of the Munros of Fowlis published in 1898, he claims that an attempted sortie by the Munros for fish at a nearby loch was foiled and as a result the Mackenzies took control of the castle by force.
 Although it is recorded by Sir Robert Gordon (1580 - 1656) to have been handed over by an act of pacification:

 Sir Robert Gordon (1580–1656) wrote of the feud in his book A Genealogical History of the Earldom of Sutherland: